jaymell/nodeCf/README.md

 * Print progress of deployments
 * Use change sets
 * Make it easy to set stack update policies
-* Delete files from s3 after deployments?
+* Optionally delete templates from s3 after deployment
-* Add more unit tests
-* Fix bugs
 * Add example project